nicole-numfocus/pandas-czi/proposal.md

 do this by cleaning up Pandas' internals and expanding the extension array interface.
-The goal is to better enable new extension types (such as a native string data type, see below) and to ensure that the existing types such as the integer data type with missing values support can be a full replacement for the default NumPy-based type.
+The goal is to better enable new extension types (such as a native string data type, see below) and to ensure that the existing types such as the nullable integer type an be a full replacement for the default NumPy-based type.

 To measure the outcome of this item, we expect that the number of open [extension-array-related issues][ea-issues] to decline, and that the number of